jayavishvaa/Signup/README.md

 # Signup

-Create a sign-up form with validation and navigate the data in super-grid view *using react native*
+Create a sign-up form with full validation and navigate the data from the server into super-grid view *using react native*

 ## Sign-up form (regform)